Livermore's Carlton Square: 1965–1968 homes & subdivision history

 The original Sheffield model today.

-The original Camelot model today (expanded).
+The original Camelot model today (extended).

 The original Cambridge model today.